View Andrew Modo's Obituary on mcall.com and share memories

 |

 Andrew David Modo, 31, of Upper Milford, passed away unexpectedly on December 16, 2019 and generously donated his organs.
 He was the husband of Alyssa Spangler.
 Born in Allentown, he was the son of Ronald T. and Jayne (Quigley) Modo.
 Andrew was a graduate of Emmaus High School and earned a Bachelors in Biochemistry from Temple University where he loved playing Rugby.
 He worked in genetics and as a chemist.
-He will be remembered for his big personality, deep belly laugh, and a presence that filled the room.
+Andrew will be remembered for his big personality, deep belly laugh, and a presence that filled the room.
 He recently achieved a lifelong goal of hiking the Narrows at Zion National Park with his brother, Brian.
-He had a passion for remodeling homes, but nothing compared to going on adventures with his daughter, Adria.
+Andrew had a passion for remodeling homes.
+However, for Andrew, nothing compared to going on adventures with his daughter, Adria.

 Survivors: Wife; Parents; Daughter; Brother; Sisters, Ashley Modo (wife of Brandon Lindenmuth) and Sarah Modo; Niece and Nephew, Grace and Jude Lindenmuth.